-Celine Le Cotonnec – Data Analytics in insurance
+Celine Le Cotonnec: Transforming Insurance with Data Analytics

 Celine arrived 16 years ago as a student in Sinology and is now Chief Data and Innovation Officer at AXA Insurance in Singapore.
 Read this amazing story!